pulumi/examples/aws-py-voting-app/blogpost.md

 ```

-In order to allow our services to start, we create an Identity and Access Management role, and
+In order to allow our services to start, we need to create an Identity and Access Management role,
-attach execution permissions to it.
+and attach execution permissions to it.
 ```python
 app_exec_role = aws.iam.Role("app-exec-role",
     assume_role_policy="""{